bsjones64667/project2-cs4065/README.md

 - Python 3.11.3
 - Java Version 8 Update 251

+## Compiling Client
+To compile the client, run the following command: `javac client/BBPClient.java`.
+This will generate a class file that can be called with the below running command.
+The server does not require any additional compilation.

 ## Running Client & Server
 To run the client, run the following command: `java client.BBPClient`.
 This will use your installed Java version to run the client, starting a console loop to enter commands.
 To run the server, run the following command: `python server/WebServer.py`.
 This will use your Python installation to run the server program, which does not require any additional input and will loop infinitely until terminated.